 Target Population: All passes must be used by individuals who are at or below 150% of the Federal Poverty Level and are transit dependent.

 Purpose: The primary purpose of the passes must be to access: Employment, Education, Healthcare, or Social Services.

-Deadline for Applications: 5:00pm Friday, January 29, 2016.
-All applications must be submitted through this online form.
+All applications must be submitted through the online form.
 The Board reserves the right to follow up with applicants with specific questions.

 Note that the Board will review all applications and may award all, partial, or none of an applicants request.

 Pass Distribution: Passes will be distributed as soon as they have been printed.
-This is generally within 12 weeks of the decision.
-Recipients will be required to attend an orientation when they pick up their passes.
+This is generally in Summer.
+Recipients will be required to attend a virtual orientation before picking up their passes.